-Plaque commemorates Captain Miles Bury Selby-Smyth killed in 1915 in action at St Eloi during World War One.
+A plaque commemorates Captain Miles Bury Selby-Smyth killed in 1915 in action at St Eloi, France during World War One.

-Captain Selby-Smyth served for several years as A.D.C to Sir Gerald Strickland during his term as Governor of Western Australia.
+Captain Selby-Smyth served for several years as Aide-de-Camp (A.D.C) to Sir Gerald Strickland during his term as Governor of Western Australia.

 On Sunday morning, at St. George's Cathedral, his Excellency the Lieutenant Governor unveiled a tablet to the memory of the late Captain Selby-Smyth, who served for a considerable period as A.D.C. to Sir Gerald Strickland during his term as Governor, of Western Australia.

 His Excellency said, in unveiling the tablet:-"It is right that we should not only remember but commemorate our heroic dead who fought and died for us.
 These memorials serve to keep alive in our hearts the feeling of love and gratitude which we bear toward them.
 Oh! this horrible war!
 How many brave souls have passed away, how many homes have been bereft of their bravest and their best.
 Captain Selby-Smyth, to whose memory this tablet is erected, was known to many in this congregation, and was esteemed by all.
 He like others, was brave, modest, and manly, and full of zeal for the service to which he belonged.
 I unveil this tablet to his memory."

 The West Australian (Perth), 27th March 1917.